atlashk/atlas/README.md

 1. Which options are selected for **backend capabilities** (datasource, messaging, storage, observability, etc.), via a YAML configuration file under `backend/app-stack/config/` (for example: `app-stack.local.compose.yml`).

-List of options for each capability:
+List of options for each capability sorted alphabetically:

 | Capability | Options | Description |
 |---|---|---|